whoismikeo/Writing/writing.md

-# Here's a H1
+# This H1 is different
-## Here's a H2
+## This H2, too
-### Here's a H3
+### Don't even get me started with this H3

 This is a basic paragraph

 1. here's a list
-2. ain't it grand?
+2. i changed it here
     1. wow indents!
-    2. sweet.
+    2. changed it here, too
 3. i can't believe it

 - so unordered
 - can you handle it?
-- i can handle it.
+- i changed it

+[//]: # (this is a comment!)

 > #### The quarterly results look great!
 >
-> - Revenue was off the chart.
+> - Revenue was off the CHANGED RIGHT HERE
 > - Profits were higher than ever.
 >
 >  *Everything* is going according to **plan**.